Microsoft beats Wall Street on new CEO debut

 Nadella's emphasis on cloud computing helped its server software business, while a softer-than-expected decline in PC sales limited damage to the bottom line.

-The Redmond, Washington-based company reported quarterly profit of $5.66 billion, or 68 cents per share, compared with $6.05 billion or 72 cents in the year-ago quarter.
+The Redmond, Washington-based company reported quarterly profit of $5.66 billion (3.36 billion pounds), or 68 cents per share, compared with $6.05 billion or 72 cents in the year-ago quarter.

 The decline was exaggerated by deferred revenue boosting the year-ago figure, and the latest quarter's profit beat Wall Street's average estimate of 63 cents per share, according to Thomson Reuters I/B/E/S.